midas-network/rsv-scenario-modeling-hub/auxiliary-data/rounds/round3.md

   - **Weekly Targets**:
     - Weekly incident hospitalizations by location, all ages and age-specific
+    - Weekly incident infection by location, all ages and age-specific (optional)

 - Metadata: We will require a brief meta-data form, from all teams.